 You have to look at yourself, how skilled you are and how disciplined you are.
-I'm fortunate enough to have a pension, and so does my husband.
-Between his pension and my pension, and Social Security, and our savings, we're good.
-We don't need any other products.
-If you get to the point where you don't have a pension, or you still aren't disciplined, and that if you had a lump sum of money, it just would go.
-There's a lot a pressure from outside for you to spend.
+I’m fortunate enough to have a pension, and so does my husband.
+Between his pension and my pension, and Social Security, and our savings, we’re good.
+We don’t need any other products.
+If you get to the point where you don’t have a pension, or you still aren’t disciplined, and that if you had a lump sum of money, it just would go.
+There’s a lot of pressure from outside for you to spend.
 Then in those cases, a lifetime income stream works for you.
 We typically call them annuities.
-I don't have a problem with annuities, I just wish they were sold better, and appropriately.
+I don’t have a problem with annuities, I just wish they were sold better, and appropriately.
 For many people, they do work, because people just are scared.
-If they had money come in, they wouldn't have to worry like we did in March when the market went down about 30%, and people were in a panic.
+If they had money come in, they wouldn’t have to worry like we did in March when the market went down about 30%, and people were in a panic.

 They sold, or they moved stuff around, and they didn’t know what they were doing.
 In March people said, “I’m just going to sell, I’m just going to sell.”
 Here we are, just a couple months later, and the market is right back up.
 It went down yesterday, and it’s been going crazy.
 If it’s going to keep you up at night, then a lifetime stream is appropriate for you.

 I think people are really learning things about themselves during this period of time.
 It happened so quickly.
 The markets went down, and then so quickly they went back up.
 It’s felt like a roller coaster to me.
 How do you keep your emotions in check?